A Variation on a Log Cabin Quilt Block

 Same layout except each block has been rotated a quarter turn.
 Just a subtle difference from the first design.

 In next setting, all the blocks are positioned in the same orientation.
 Then all those in Rows 2, 4 and 6 are rotated a quarter turn.
 This seems to resemble a Native American Indian blanket pattern.

 Our final example is set in an on-point or diagonal layout.
 Just like an on point Irish Chain quilt pattern, the resulting layout looks like horizontal and vertical rows of squares forming 'chains' or a grid.

 Use these layouts as a springboard for your imagination!

-Remember that for this block to be effective you'll need good contrast between the quadrant fabrics—in our example block we've used green fabrics for one set and cream/white fabrics for the other set.
+Remember that for a Chimneys and Cornerstones to be effective you'll need good contrast between the quadrant fabrics—in our example block we've used green fabrics for one set and cream/white fabrics for the other set.

 The 'chain' or squares added to the ends of the logs need to contrast as well.
 We've used red for the squares which is the complement of green...as far away from each other as two colors can be on the color wheel.
 That's high color contrast!

 Enjoy designing and stitching YOUR Chimneys and Cornerstones quilt!